How to do an invoice

 Easy to use

 All you need to do is to make sure you have updated your company's details (logo, address, email, invoice number).
-Add your customer's contact in the system and articles or services sold.
-But no worries, we guide you all the way through the creation of invoices.
+Add your customer's contact in the system and articles or services sold to use them again later.

-Many small businesses like yours have loyal customers to whom they frequently send invoices.
-Create customers and articles rows once and for all and they will be saved in the system.
-This will spare you some time for future invoices by avoiding handling them manually.
+Many small businesses like yours have loyal customers they regularly send invoices to.
+Create customers and articles rows once and for all and they will be saved in the system so you can save time on your next invoice.
 Any information you may need will be available in one click.

-Not being paid on time can lead to profit loss, troubles with cash flow, and down the line the jeopardy of your business.
-One secure way of avoiding this is to make sure that your customers receive correct invoices which contains relevant information like the due date.
+Not being paid on time can lead to profit loss, troubles with cash flow, and down the line put your business in jeopardy.
+One secure way of avoiding this is to make sure that your customers receive correct invoices that contain relevant information like the due date.
 Check out some more tips on how to get paid on time.

 Tip: The 'Things to do' section in Bokio's invoicing software helps you to keep track of overdue and up coming invoices.